funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 Want to help make PyFunceble a better tool?

-The you can Share your logs with our backend API which collect all logs!
+Then you can share your logs with our backend API which collect all logs!

 **Default value:** :code:`share_logs: False`